Determine Unicode text segmentations

-A pure Python module to determine Unicode text segmentations.
+A Python package to determine Unicode text segmentations.

 This package provides:

-- Functions to determin segmentation boundaries of Unicode strings.
+Functions to determine segmentation boundaries of Unicode strings.

-- Classes that help implement Unicode-aware text wrapping on both console (monospace) and graphical (monospace / propotional) font environments.
+Classes that help implement Unicode-aware text wrapping on both console (monospace) and graphical (monospace / proportional) font environments.

 Supporting segmentations are: